Highlights of Dr. Marc Nigliazzo’s presidency (1995-2008)

 Spring: Temple College began offering computers to students through the newly formed Computer Loaner Donor program.
 The first computers used in the program were donated by Scott & White Hospital.
 The college’s board approved the creation of a peace officer associate degree.
 The peace officer program had formerly been a one-year certificate.

-March: On the 23rd, the Health Science Center was dedicated.
+March: On the 23rd, the Health Sciences Center was dedicated.

 June: The Temple College Board of Trustees decided to discontinue the golf program, and the college began using Internet-based registration.